 See why some vets ONLY offer lap spays

 Dr. Brian Evans and his associates perform all of their spays laparoscopically at Coastal Animal Hospital in Encinitas, CA, USA and Carlsbad, CA, USA https://sdcoastalanimal.com/

 Veterinary endoscopy allows vets to offer their animal patients less pain, minimal recovery time and fewer complications.
 In many cases performing a procedure using endoscopic surgery allows for it to be done as an outpatient procedure, a less painful and traumatic alternative for both patient and pet owner.

 As the benefits of endoscopy in animals were proven, its applications were expanded to include such things as the removal of foreign bodies (such as foxtails in the ears and nose or bones stuck in the esophagus), arthroscopic surgery, airway endoscopy, ear examination and flushing, gastrointestinal endoscopy, bladder stone removal, endoscopic artificial insemination and most recently laparoscopic spays and more advanced endoscopic surgery procedures, such as gastropexy and cholecystectomy in dogs.
 To find a vet who offers endoscopy services, click on the button "Find a Vet".

 If you are a vet who would like to be registered on our web site and receive referrals to clients seeking veterinary endoscopy services, click on the button "Vet Registration".

-For more Informations have a look on "lapaoscopic spays" or "endoscopic procedures".
+For more Information take a look at "laparoscopic spays" and "endoscopic procedures".